Billing Account

 if (callType === 'vn') {

-// VN call: check tokens first
+// VN call: check tokens first, then credit for overflow

-const tokensNeeded = duration * 1;
+const tokensNeeded = duration * 1; // 1 token per minute

-if (tokensRemaining >= tokensNeeded) {
+if (balanceToken >= tokensNeeded) {

-console.log(`Covered by tokens: ${tokensNeeded} tokens`);
+console.log(`VN call covered by tokens: ${tokensNeeded} tokens`);

 }